-To exclude contamination with WT or RevIE1ex4 virus in this one reactivated animal and to see whether the reduced acute replication in vivo plus reduced reactivation of ex vivo ΔIE1ex4 was related to the lack of IE1 protein expression, viruses were isolated from salivary glands that had been persistently infected, as well as from spleens from which virus had been reactivated ex vivo.
-Recovered viruses were grown on REF cells and lysates were analysed by Western blot assays.
-Again, only 68 kDa IE2 but not 92 kDa IE1 protein was detected (see Supplementary Fig. S4, available in JGV Online).
+165To exclude a contamination with WT or RevIE1ex4 virus in this one reactivated animal166and to see if the reduced acute replication in vivo plus reduced reactivation of ex vivo ΔIE1ex4167was related to the lack of IE1 protein expression, viruses were isolated from salivary glands that had been persistently infected, as well as from spleens from which virus had been reactivated ex vivo.
+Recovered viruses were grown on REF cells and lysates were analyzed by Western blot assays.
+Again only 68-kDa IE2 but not 92-kDa IE1 protein was detected (Fig. S4).

-Overall, our results indicate greatly reduced levels of acute replication by RCMV lacking the IE1 gene in the in vivo model in the salivary gland, which evidently lead to much lower levels of stably maintained latency and of reactivation in the spleen.
-The results are consistent with the findings of reduced virulence and lower virus titres for MCMV lacking IE1 in adult BALB/c and SCID mice (Ghazal et al., 2005), although these authors did not address latency or reactivation.
-Similar findings were also recently described in a newborn mouse model (Busche et al., 2009).
-However, by using 10- to 100fold higher compensatory levels of MCMV lacking IE1 than of WT controls to generate equal levels of established latency, the latter authors measured stable latency and used three distinct criteria for reactivation (including lung explants), but found no evidence for a role of IE1 in these two latter aspects of MCMV biology.
-Therefore, we can only conclude that there is a strong positive effect of IE1 on acute infection levels in vivo, whereas it is quite plausible that RCMV ΔIE1ex4 (like MCMV) has no defect in the ability to maintain or reactivate from latency.
+172 Overall, our results indicate greatly reduced levels of acute replication by RCMV lacking 173 the IE1 gene in the in vivo model in the salivary gland, which evidently leads to much lower 174 levels of stably maintained latency and of reactivation in the spleen.
+The results are consistent 175 with the findings of reduced virulence and lower virus titers for MCMV lacking IE1 in adult 176 BALB/c and SCID mice (Ghazal et al., 2005), although they did not address latency or reactivation.
+Similar findings were also recently described in a newborn mouse model (Busche et 177 178 al., 2009).
+However, using 10 to 100-fold higher compensatory levels of MCMV lacking IE1 179 compared to wild-type controls to generate equal levels of established latency, the latter authors 180 measured stable latency and used three distinct criteria for reactivation (including lung explants), 181 but found no evidence for a role of IE1 in these two latter aspects of MCMV biology.
+Therefore, 182 we can only conclude that there is a strong positive effect of IE1 on acute infection levels in vivo, 183 whereas it is quite plausible that RCMV AIE1ex4 (like MCMV) has no defect in the ability to 184 maintain or reactivate from latency.